ARWNI2S/TheCorporateWars/whitepaper/technologies/solana-network/README.md

 Instead, it leverages Solana’s flexibility as a reusable-program ecosystem to model relationships, governance, and dynamic structures within a persistent universe.

+{% hint style="warning" %}
+#### What’s the problem with pNFTs and “normal” NFTs on Solana?

+**pNFTs** (and traditional NFTs) are not developed directly by Solana Labs nor are they part of the **official SPL**: they are an initiative by **Metaplex**, an independent foundation that controls the NFT system on Solana.

+Although Solana is a fundamentally different environment, Metaplex tries to replicate the Ethereum experience: it has forced a model **incompatible with Solana’s philosophy of lightweight and executable accounts**, attempting to emulate ERC-721.

+The visual/commercial ecosystem (_NFT-as-asset_) has been prioritized instead of designing **a truly native and efficient non-fungible token standard for the Solana network**.
+In fact, **Token-2022** offers superior mechanisms, but it is not fully integrated with pNFTs.

+**As of 2025, integration is partial — but it remains neither efficient nor canonical for Solana.**

+Metaplex has adapted pNFTs to Token-2022 **from the outside in**, whereas a truly efficient solution for games or simulations would require:

+- using `spl-token-2022` directly,
+- designing logic around extensions like `TransferHook`, `MintCloseAuthority`, etc.,
+- avoiding external layers like `mpl-token-metadata`.
+{% endhint %}

 ***

 ### What do we store on-chain?

 Only what’s strictly necessary:

+{% hint style="success" %}
-* the macro, structural, infrequently mutable, and global-scope data lives **on-chain**;
+The macro, structural, infrequently mutable, and global-scope data lives **on-chain**;
+{% endhint %}
+{% hint style="danger" %}
-* the micro, player-specific, dynamic, seed-derivable and fast-to-interpret data lives **off-chain**.
+The micro, player-specific, dynamic, seed-derivable and fast-to-interpret data lives **off-chain**.
+{% endhint %}

 The blockchain holds only **dehydrated and ultra-compressed data**; the backend keeps sessions alive, interpreting, hydrating, and caching in real-time.